labex-labs/open-source-labs/python/python-mastery/lab-ex5-4-learn-more-about-closures/en/step3.md

 # Eliminating Property Names with Descriptors

-In the previous step, we had to explicitly specify the property names when creating typed properties.
-This is redundant since the property name is also specified in the class definition.
-In this step, we'll eliminate this redundancy by using descriptors.
+In the previous step, when creating typed properties, we had to explicitly state the property names.
+This is redundant because the property names are already specified in the class definition.
+In this step, we'll use descriptors to get rid of this redundancy.

-A descriptor in Python is an object that defines how attribute access should work.
-By implementing the `__set_name__` method, we can automatically capture the attribute name from the class definition.
+A descriptor in Python is a special object that controls how attribute access works.
+When you implement the `__set_name__` method in a descriptor, it can automatically grab the attribute name from the class definition.

+Let's start by creating a new file.

 1. Create a new file named `improved_typedproperty.py` with the following code: